bat-literature/bat-literature.github.io/README.md

 urn:lsid:zotero.org:groups:5435545:items:C4GD9Y6Q
 ```

 Now, you can search Zenodo for deposits (publications) related to this particular Zotero record by putting the lsid (in double quotes) in the search box.
-After hitting "enter", you are directed to the following search results page: https://zenodo.org/communities/batlit/records?q=%22urn%3Alsid%3Azotero.org%3Agroups%3A5435545%3Aitems%3AC4GD9Y6Q%22 .
+After hitting "enter", you are directed to the following search results page: [https://zenodo.org/communities/batlit/records?q=%22urn%3Alsid%3Azotero.org%3Agroups%3A5435545%3Aitems%3AC4GD9Y6Q%22](https://zenodo.org/communities/batlit/records?q=%22urn%3Alsid%3Azotero.org%3Agroups%3A5435545%3Aitems%3AC4GD9Y6Q%22) .

 [![search by id](assets/zenodo-search-by-id.png)](https://zenodo.org/communities/batlit/records?q=%22urn%3Alsid%3Azotero.org%3Agroups%3A5435545%3Aitems%3AC4GD9Y6Q%22)

+The example above shows that BatLit records in Zotero are linked to their derived records in Zenodo by their record identifiers.

 ### More Advanced Queries

-You can use the powerful features of the Zenodo Web Search and Zenodo Web API to discover BatLit.
-See https://developers.zenodo.org for more information.
+Because BatLit is integrated with Zenodo, you can benefit from the powerful features of the Zenodo Web Search and Zenodo Web API for discovery.
+See [https://developers.zenodo.org](https://developers.zenodo.org) for more information.

 ## Contributing